Asabeneh/React-For-Everyone/readme.md

       const jsxElement = <h1>I am a JSX element</h1>

-      // we render the JSX element using the ReactDOM package ReactDOM.render(jsxElement, rootElement)
+      // we render the JSX element using the ReactDOM package
+      // ReactDOM has the render method and the render method takes two argument ReactDOM.render(jsxElement, rootElement)
     </script>
   </body>